vbotka/ansible-config-light/docs/source/guide.rst

 Ansible module *template* and modify it with the module *lineinfile* later.
 Several options are available:

+1. Create blockinfile markers: If the attribute *markers* is defined in the dictionary
 1. template: If the attribute *template* is defined in the dictionary
+1. copy: If the attribute *copyfile* is defined in the dictionary
-2. lineinfile: If the attribute *dict* or *lines* is defined in the dictionary
+1. lineinfile: If the attribute *dict* or *lines* is defined in the dictionary
-3. blockinfile: If the attribute *blocks* is defined in the dictionary
+1. blockinfile: If the attribute *blocks* is defined in the dictionary
-4. ini_file: If the attribute *ini* is defined in the dictionary
+1. ini_file: If the attribute *ini* is defined in the dictionary

 Multiple options, when defined in the dictionary, will be applied in this order.